The best cast iron cookware — the pieces our Kitchen Appliances Editor recommends you buy for your kitchen

 This enamelled option offers heaps of convenience when it comes to cleaning, and it's pretty good value when you compare it to some of the other options in our guide.
 However, it's a heavy option and will possibly be difficult to store in smaller kitchens.

-How to look after your cast iron
+How do you look after cast iron?

 If you're new to the wonderful world of cast iron, there are some things you should know before getting started.
 Number one on this list is how to keep your cast iron well cared for, to make sure it lasts as long as possible.
 We spoke to Pam Ballone from Samuel Groves to bring you all their tips before you make your investment.